 * Major stations only - the same staff will also often assist with disabilities/heavy luggage if required.

-** It is quite common for Chinese travellers to ignore reservations in the cheaper ticket classes and sit with family or friends until asked to move.
+** It is quite common for Chinese travelers to ignore reservations in the cheaper ticket classes and sit with family or friends until asked to move.
 Chinese nationals are as a rule however, fairly polite, simply show them your ticket and they should move without fuss.
 Failing this Chinese conductors are usually efficient, friendly and easy to find.
-That said, if you wish to swap seats yourself to sit near family, simply ask politely and many Chinese travellers will be happy to accommodate you, especially in China’s more rural parts where foreigners remain a novelty.
+That said, if you wish to swap seats yourself to sit near family, simply ask politely and many Chinese travelers will be happy to accommodate you, especially in China’s more rural parts where foreigners remain a novelty.